Southern Sustainable Agriculture Working Group

 V. Networking and Promotion – knowledge of agricultural principles and processes is required.
 The incumbent will serve as the primary spokesperson and contact person for Southern SAWG with financial supporters, media representatives, members of the general public, constituents and affiliated organizations.
 Respond to requests and opportunities as appropriate.
 Promote Southern SAWG to constituents, affiliated organizations and the general public to build effective partnerships.
 Orchestrate the overall presence and position of the organization with respect to other groups and institutions on major issues of importance to Southern SAWG.
 Build networking and collaboration among constituents on sustainable agriculture and community food security/systems efforts.

 Send a resume, a substantive cover letter highlighting why you would be good for this position and this position would be good for you, three writing samples that demonstrate the ability to write for differing audiences and handle the content with differing levels of technical detail, and contact information for three professional references to Southern SAWG Board President Joss Mohr at email@example.com.
-Contact at (207) 650-9380 for questions.
+Contact (207) 650-9380 for questions.

 Southern SAWG is committed to the principle of equal opportunity and equal treatment for every current and prospective employee.
 Substantial efforts are made to seek out potential candidates among women, minority groups, and individuals with disabilities.